-- · Debug mode. - Enabled by software but requires a hardware reset or a watchdog reset/interrupt to be disabled. - Incorrect/Incomplete feed sequence causes reset/interrupt if enabled. - Flag to indicate watchdog reset. - Programmable 32-bit timer with internal prescaler. - Selectable time period from $(T{cy(WDCLK)} \times 256 \times 4)$ to $(T{cy(WDCLK)} \times 2^{32} \times 4)$ in multiples of $T{cv(WDCLK)} \times 4$. - The Watchdog Clock (WDCLK) source can be selected from the RTC clock, the Internal RC oscillator (IRC), or the APB peripheral clock.
-This gives a wide range of potential timing choices of Watchdog operation under different power reduction conditions.
+- Internally resets chip if not periodically reloaded. - Debug mode. - Enabled by software but requires a hardware reset or a watchdog reset/interrupt to be disabled. - Incorrect/Incomplete feed sequence causes reset/interrupt if enabled. - Flag to indicate watchdog reset. - Programmable 32-bit timer with internal prescaler. - Selectable time period from $(T{cy(WDCLK)} \times 256 \times 4)$ to $(T{cy(WDCLK)} \times 2^{32} \times 4)$ in multiples of $T{cy(WDCLK)} \times 4$. - The Watchdog Clock (WDCLK) source can be selected from the RTC clock, the Internal RC oscillator (IRC), or the APB peripheral clock.
+This gives a wide range of potential timing choices of watchdog operation under different power reduction conditions.
 It also provides the ability to run the WDT from an entirely internal source that is not dependent on an external crystal and its associated components and wiring, for increased reliability.